 Professor Tine Jensen is Professor of Psychology at the University of Oslo and a Research Professor at the Norwegian Centre for Violence and Traumatic Stress Studies.
 Prof Jensen will speak on the treatment of trauma affected children and adolescents.

 The full list of speakers, their topics and biographies will be available on this website shortly.

 The international conference is designed to cover topics of interest and concern to health professional including clinicians (GPs, psychiatrists, psychologists, pediatricians, nurses and social workers) and researchers.

 The quality of the speakers will again be outstanding and there will be opportunities for paper presentations from clinicians and academics.

 We highly recommend a visit to Jerusalem, a city that speaks to the major monotheistic faiths but is also a modern metropolis.
 Outside of conference activities there are many and varied attractions, both old and new, within Jerusalem and beyond for delegates and partners to explore.

 Trauma and mental health are broad categories that deal with situations affecting every community, irrespective of their geography, political frameworks or social advantage.
-The 2nd Jerusalem Conference on Trauma & Mental Health will have something for everyone!
+The 2nd International Conference on Trauma & Mental Health will have something for everyone!

 Professor Omer Bonne